 As the afternoon progressed, it became less windy.
 Easy waves slapped against the sandy shore.
 Espino and Dacosta returned to the bar.

-“Extra sensory,” corrected Duquel.
+“Extrasensory,” corrected Duquel.
 “I think he’s evaluating to see which of us has special abilities.”

-“Poor captain.
-He’s like a balcony dog.
+“Captain’s like a balcony dog.
 Nowhere to bury his bone,” jibed Galan.

 Next to him at the bar, Thadeus Thibodeaux’s rural mind pondered the day’s events.
 Speculated about Cardenas’s sanity.
-Duquel later found out that the astute country boy felt unbridled admiration for the captain’s leadership, his cunning and bravado.
+Duquel later found out that the astute country boy felt unbridled admiration for the captain’s leadership, his cunning and bravura.

 “Yeah, Tabasco sauce runs through his veins,” said Galan.

-“He may be married,” Castel pointed out.
+“The cap’s probably married,” Castel pointed out.
 “An extended R&R in Hawaii will do the trick.
 Clear his chest and mind.”

 “Let this be confidential between us, men,” Espino interjected.
 “The captain divorced his lady ten years ago.
 Had a sultry Korean wife who ran off with a military police officer at Camp McClellan, Alabama.
 This, while Cardenas was on assignment in Germany.”